nicolasdanelon/UnofficialDocs/source/file_management/file_management.rst

 To **go to a line number**, press :kbd:`Ctrl+G`.
 The operator ``:`` can be used as explained above too.

-Searching for symbols will work only with file types that have symbols defined for them.
+Searching for symbols will work only if the file types have symbols defined for them.

 Sidebar